Sobeston/zig.guide/chapter-1.md

 }
 ```

 The types of string literals is `*const [N:0]u8`, where N is the length of the string.
-This allows string literals to coerce to sentinel terminated slices, and sentinel terminated multi pointers.
+This allows string literals to coerce to sentinel terminated slices, and sentinel terminated many pointers.
 Note: string literals are UTF-8 encoded.

 ```zig
 test "string literal" {